 Our team of experts have chosen those ISAs they believe to be Best Buys.
 A selection of those, for which we have arranged links are shown above, whilst products shown with a yellow background are sponsored products.

-Interest you earn from a savings account is subject to income tax.
+Interest you earn from a traditional savings account is subject to income tax.
 Depending on your income tax banding, up to 45% of any interest you earn goes straight to the taxman!

-But cash ISAs are different…
+But, cash ISAs are different…

 Additional Rate Taxpayer (45%)

-You must pay your money in before 5 April 2014, to make the most of your 2013-14 ISA limit.
-If you don’t use it, you lose it!
+In the 2014-15 tax year the ISA allowance is £15,000 (the allowance increased on 1 July 2014).
+You must pay your money in before 5 April 2015 to make the most of your 2014-15 ISA limit, and if you don’t use it, you lose it!

 If you also have an investment ISA, you may not be able to put this much into your cash ISA.
-Read our ISA guide to find out more, including the limits for investment ISAs and how you can split your money between investments and cash.
+Read our NISA/ISA guide to find out more, including the limits for investment ISAs and how you can split your money between investments and cash.

 You can transfer your existing cash ISA, without losing the tax-free privileges.
 The two main reasons you’d do this are to:

 Under current rules, this entire process should take no longer than 15 working days.
 Don’t bypass this process by withdrawing your cash from your old ISA and putting it into a new one.
 If you withdraw cash from an ISA/NISA it loses its tax-free treatment.
 Plus, depending on the size of your savings pot, you may not be able to put all of your money into the new cash ISA as it will exceed your annual ISA allowance.

 2014-15 ISA Allowance GuideFind out everything you need to know about saving or investing into an ISA from moneyfacts.co.uk, the independent experts